slkiser/lineSpectraVibration/README.md

-# Line spectra estimators for ultrasonic vibration
+# Line spectral estimators for ultrasonic vibration
 Repository of line spectra estimators written in Python used in publication